 Ice Cream Drink – Then you head back to the bar to have your Grasshopper, Brandy Alexander, or a Pink Squirrel boozy ice cream drink.
 I have to admit – this is my favorite part of the meal.
 A big colorful, boozy glass of ice cream!
-It’s fitting that the ice cream drink is so popular at Wisconsin supper clubs since the lightening shaker was invented in 1884 in Racine Wisconsin.
+It’s fitting that the ice cream drink is so popular at Wisconsin supper clubs since the lightning shaker was invented in 1884 in Racine Wisconsin.
 James Tufts, a soda fountain manufacturer, patented the Lightning Shaker for mixing milkshakes in 1884.

-Where to go in Madison for a true Supper Club Experience?
+Where to go in Madison for a true Supper Club Experience